 The transportation sector accounts for nearly two-thirds of the more than 19 million barrels of oil consumed each day in the United States.
 The largest percentage is consumed by passenger cars and light duty trucks, such as SUVs, vans, and pickup trucks.
 Requiring automobile manufacturers to meet strong global warming pollution and fuel efficiency standards represents the greatest opportunity to cut America’s oil consumption, reduce global warming pollution from the transportation sector, and deliver important economic benefits to both consumers and businesses – including saving Americans billions of dollars at the pump.

 The Thanksgiving holiday travel season is one of the busiest travel weeks of the year, when Americans feel the economic pain of our dependence on oil.
 Americans will drive to Thanksgiving dinners all across the country in cars that gobble up too much gas at the pump, threatening our environment and unnecessarily stretching our wallets.
 With more than 39 million people taking to the road on trips of at least 50 miles to visit family and friends, Americans are expected to spend $418 million at the gas pump this Thanksgiving holiday.
-But our analysis found that, if the average car got 60 miles per gallon (mpg) instead of the current 26.4 mpg, Americans would save $234 million at the gas pump on Thanksgiving travel this year and cut gasoline consumption by 80 million gallons.
+But our analysis found that, if the average car got 60 miles per gallon (mpg) instead of the current 26.4 mpg, Americans would save $234 million at the gas pump on Thanksgiving travel this year and cut gasoline consumption by 80 million gallons – more than 5 times the amount of oil we imported from Saudi Arabia last year.
 The average American family traveling this Thanksgiving would save $12.10, enough money to buy three extra pumpkin pies for Thanksgiving dinner.
 While families in all 50 states would experience roughly the same savings, California, Texas, New York, Florida, and Illinois would see the largest overall consumer savings and the largest reductions in gasoline consumption.